 The rationale behind selecting a size based on the normal size and complexity of your queries is that then the Virtual Warehouse can run all your normal queries in an acceptable time.
 Selecting size based on this criteria prevents you from "over-sizing" your Virtual Warehouse and as a result, unnecessarily incurring extra costs.
 On the other hand, keep in mind that under-sizing your Virtual Warehouse might result in queries spilling, which makes them run slower in spite of the fact that they may eventually complete correctly.

 - Auto-scaler: A process that monitors Impala to determine when more or fewer resources are needed.
 When the auto-scaler detects an imbalance in resources, it sends a request to the Kubernetes framework to increase or decrease the number of executor groups in the Virtual Warehouse.

 - Then the coordinator locates an executor group that has enough available memory to run the query.
 Each executor group is limited by the number of queries and the memory available to run them.
-Currently, executor groups can handle up to 12 queries.
-If there are no available executor groups to handle a query, it is queued until resources become available.
+Currently, executor groups can handle up to 3 large queries.
+Executors can handle more queries that are simpler and that do not utilize concurrency on the executor.
+If there are no executor groups with enough available resources to handle a query, it is queued until resources become available.

 - When the auto-scaler detects that there are queued queries, it adds executor groups to

 the Virtual Warehouse to execute the queries.
 The auto-scaler starts scaling up and down